102.2 Jazz FM: History

-The "Listen in Colour" Chameleon logo used until 2002.
-The logo is still in use today with the latest iteration of Jazz FM.

 In 1994, the name of the station was changed to JFM by the station's management in order to appeal to more listeners who may have been put off by the name "jazz" in Jazz FM, and who thought that Jazz FM only played jazz records.
 The station spent £500,000 on publicising the name change.
 Richard Wheatly was appointed chief executive officer in 1995 to revive JFM which was running out of money due to both JFM and sister radio station Viva AM, a radio station for women.
 When Wheatly joined JFM, the station had three months cash remaining in the bank.
 Golden Rose Communications was floated on the stock exchange in the early part of 1995.
 Wheatly sold Viva AM which was losing £100,000 a month before the sale for £3 million to Mohamed Al-Fayed as part of his cost-cutting plans.
 After 15 months of being branded as JFM, in the autumn of 1995 the name reverted to Jazz FM after Wheatly asked the Radio Authority for approval to change the name of the station back from JFM to Jazz FM.
 The change back to Jazz FM was reported to have cost £900,000.

 Golden Rose Communications opened a jazz themed restaurant, Cafe Jazbar in Liverpool in April 1997.
 The restaurant was operated under a joint venture with Regent Inns.
 A travel service in partnership with Thomas Cook Group and British Airways was also set up.
 There were plans for jazz retail outlets named "Jazshops" to sell CDs and merchandise.

 In December 1997, Golden Rose Communications planned to make a bid for Melody 105.4 FM which failed.
 The station was purchased by EMAP and rebranded Magic 105.4 FM.